algoasylum/pyEyeTrack/Examples/Example_4/README.md

 Description: This application/demo tracks eyes and returns the pupil coordinates from a video.<br>

-Working: The library can take video input specified by the user and return the pupil coordinates.<br>
+Working: The library takes video input specified by the user and returns the pupil coordinates.<br>

 Library Function: The application makes use of the pupil tracking and blink detection functionalities of the library.<br>

-Output: The application returns a CSV having the x and y coordinates along with the blink log of both the eyes.
+Output: PyEyeTrack returns a CSV containing the x and y coordinates and the blink log of both the eyes..